Nvidia unveils real-time ray tracing Turing graphics architecture

 “Cinesite was proud to partner with Autodesk and Nvidia to bring Arnold to the GPU, but we never expected to see results this dramatic” said Michele Sciolette, CTO of Cinesite., in a statement.
 “This means we can iterate faster, more frequently and with higher quality settings.
 This will completely change how our artists work.”

-The Turing architecture also features Tensor Cores, or AI subprocessors that accelerate deep learning

-training and inferencing, providing up to 500 trillion tensor operations a second.
+The Turing architecture also features Tensor Cores, or AI subprocessors that accelerate deep learning training and inferencing, providing up to 500 trillion tensor operations a second.

-This level of performance powers AI-enhanced features for creating applications with powerful
+This level of performance powers AI-enhanced features for creating applications with powerful new capabilities.

-new capabilities.
 These include DLAA — deep learning anti-aliasing, which is a breakthrough in

-high-quality motion image generation — denoising, resolution scaling and video re-timing, Nvidia said.
+high-quality motion image generation — denoising, resolution scaling, and video re-timing, Nvidia said.

 Quadro GPUs based on Turing will be initially available in the fourth quarter.